 A few foggy Sundays ago I ventured to the newly opened L'estudio with a friend of mine after reading a number of glowing reviews.
 We had no reservation and were thus prepared to wait on the wooden bench perched outside the window for quite a while.
 However, what we did not see coming was the immense amount of attention we would receive in the time leading up to our table getting readied.
-We were asked if we would like a complimentary coffee while we waited, which of course we two native New Yorkers replied to with an eager yes.
+We were asked if we would like a complimentary coffee while we waited, which of course us native New Yorkers replied to with an eager yes.
 A few minutes later a wooden board complete with raw sugar and lusciously foamy lattes spilling out of handmade ceramic cups arrived.
 The apparent emphasis placed on creating a complete hospitable experience instantly drew me in.
 They have already succeeded in emulating the genuine feel of a trusted neighborhood establishment, one where you'll run into people you know, have regular dishes, and look forward to bring friends by.
 L’estudio is trendy in the sense that it is pleasing to the eye and delivers the types of food you want to eat, but to call it trendy in the traditional sense of the word is selling it short.
 The beauty of the food is that it is revelatory in its simplicity, but complex in its taste.
 Each dish boasts wonderful layers of vibrant flavors, some familiar, some unexpected, and perhaps, some completely foreign.
 Yet, the magic is that somehow everything comes together resulting in a deeply comforting and vaguely homey way.
 I spoke with the L’estudio team after becoming completely infatuated with what they were doing and needing to know more.

 L'estudio is located at 61 Hester street and is open Monday through Sunday.